uktrade/data-hub-api/README.md

 flake8
 ```

+### Obtaining an API access token

+You can obtain an access token for local development work in one of two ways:

+- by running `./manage.py add_access_token <SSO email user ID>` with the SSO
+  email user ID of an existing adviser (run
+  `./manage.py add_access_token --help` for a list of options)
+- using the form on `http://localhost:8000/admin/add-access-token/`

+(If you’re using Docker, an access token will be created automatically if
+certain environment variables are set.
+See `sample.env` for more details.)

+This access token can be used with most endpoints by setting an
+`Authorization` header value of `Bearer <access token>`.

+Note that machine-to-machine endpoints (such as those under `/v4/metadata/`)
+instead use Hawk authentication and request signing.

 ## Granting access to the front end

 The [internal front end](https://github.com/uktrade/data-hub-frontend) uses single sign-on.
 You should configure the API as follows to use with the front end: